 The Lory Student Center Arts Program is a division of Campus Activities seeking to bring the visual arts to all students at CSU.
-Through The Curfman Gallery, The Duhesa Lounge, and a variety of other student art exhibition opportunities, we hope to create an environment that welcomes both art novices and art professionals.
-The Curfman Gallery exhibits contemporary and student art, including such exhibitions as The Colorado International Invitational Poster Exhibition, The Art & Science Exhibition, and the annual Student Art Exhibition.
+Through The Curfman Gallery, The Duhesa Gallery, the Hallery, and a variety of other student art exhibition opportunities, the LSC Arts program hopes to create an environment that welcomes emerging, nationally-renowned, Native American, and student artists.
+The Curfman Gallery exhibits contemporary and student art, including exhibitions such as The Colorado International Invitational Poster Exhibition, The Art & Science Exhibition, and the annual Student Art Exhibition.
 The Duhesa Gallery is dedicated to showing the works of living Native American artists and the LSC Arts Program works closely with the Native American Cultural Center to manage this space.
 The Hallery is a space dedicated solely to student and alumni art.
 The LSC Arts Program manages a large collection of art that can be seen throughout the LSC.

 The Lory Student Center Arts Program has created several spaces to display visual art including the Curfman Gallery, the Duhesa Gallery, and a variety of other smaller student and faculty exhibition spaces.
 Located in the Lory Student Center, these galleries showcase work from nationally and internationally recognized artists as well as CSU students, staff, and alumni.